 Disclaimer: I don’t work for ACX and they have no input on this blog post.
 This is all based on the observations made by myself and others while working on ACX.
 This blog post may go out of date as ACX rolls out new features.
 If you spot anything that doesn’t jive with what you’re seeing on ACX or have seen in the industry, please feel free to send me a note, either as a comment below or use the Contact form up top.

 No, I’m not copping out, it’s a great place to start.
 They cover a lot of ground on what they expect from a narrator (or producer, to use their terminology).
 Once you’re done there, come on back.

 Getting Your Equipment Together

-How do I tell if my setup is good?
+How do I tell if my setup is working properly?

 Record yourself with your setup.
 Do your editing, etc. Listen to it.
-Now pull down an audiobook from Audible (or an audiobook CD from the library).
+Now pull down an audiobook from Audible.
 Does the sound quality match?
 Probably not.
 You’ve probably got too much floor noise, mouth noise, breaths, and so on.

 ACX has some recommendations for studio gear.
 But you read that already, didn’t you?
 A good microphone is an investment.
 That cheap USB mic you got at OfficeMax/Best Buy/Wal-Mart sounds like crap.
 Even the best narrator in the world is going to sound terrible on a cheap mic.You’re going to have spend some money.
 There’s no cheap way around this.